AY2324S2-CS2113-W12-2/tp/docs/UserGuide.md

 Sample input: `show c`
 Expected output:
 ```
-You have burned 100 today!
+You have burned 100 kcal today!
-You have consumed 450 cal out of 2800 kcal
+You have consumed 450 kcal out of 2800 kcal
 You're doing an excellent job of managing your calorie intake!
 Calorie deficit at the moment --> 2450
 ```